Mary Brancaccio reciting a poem at Hemlock Falls.

 Mary Brancaccio Leads First SMC Poetry Hike

 Mary Brancaccio, South Orange poet and teacher, led 17 people on the SMC’s first poetry hike from Tulip Springs to and over Hemlock Falls on Sunday, Oct.
 27th.
 At six locations she recited poems.
 Below is the original poem Mary read about her experience in South Mountain Reservation composed for the SMC’s 25th Anniversary Gala the night before and two other of her poems.
-The other poems read at the hike are cited.
+The other poems read at the hike are cited below.
 More information about Mary and her works can be found at https://www.ghostgirlpoet.com/.

 Living Deliberately